13: Vacuity

 “There’s always time to fix that,” he said.
 Then his eyes widened.
 Later, not right now, he thought, but it felt lame to say.

-“And always time to undo it,” V muttered.
+“And always time to mess it all up,” V muttered.
 She lifted the leg, and drank oil.

 N banged a fist lightly against his head.
 “Biscuits, I’m sorry, but I should probably get back to J’s mission soon.
 She’s counting on me.
 I kind of wasn’t supposed to be here at all?”
 N laughed, scratched the back of his head.